How to use this application step-by-step?

 Figure 1a: Step 1 – Selection of category

-- years included in the analysis – regions that are going to be included – variable for the analysis
+- years included in the analysis – regions to be included – variable for the analysis

 - group by region or variable

-The application gives to users the opportunity to group their results
+The application gives users the opportunity to group their results

-either based on regions, or based on variables.
+based either on regions, or on variables.
 Thus, we can obtain

 results in two forms: i) results for a specific variable for a number